Header Banner

-How To: Get a Dent Out of a Car Using Just a Plunger
+How to Get a Dent Out of a Car Using Just a Plunger

 Paying for someone to get a small dent out of your car can be expensive, especially when you realize that you can just do it yourself.
 If you've got a bathroom—and you probably do—then it's a surefire bet that you've also got a plunger.